SergioGasquez/esp-rs-devcontainer/README.md

 target folder

 ## Flash
-Any method of flashing ESP boards from your host device should also work.
+Any flashing method from your host device should work.

 ### Cargo espflash